We can help you with your Request for Information (RFI)

 Canonical is an active contributor to ETSI Open Source MANO (OSM), OpenStack Foundation, OpenStack Telco Working Group (TWG), Open Platform for NFV (OPNFV), Telecom Infra Project (TIP), Central Office Re-architected as a Datacenter (CORD™), and ETSI NFV ISG.

-Marquee financial institutions the world over trust Canonical OpenStack and the Canonical Distribution of Kubernetes (CDK) for secure private and public cloud infrastructure services to host their mission-critical applications.
+Marquee financial institutions the world over trust Canonical OpenStack and the Charmed Distribution of Kubernetes (CDK) for secure private and public cloud infrastructure services to host their mission-critical applications.

 Private or public; VMWare or bare metal; from the data centre to the edge - Canonical can design the cloud infrastructure suited to your needs.
 With as little as 2 weeks to build a private cloud and a cloud management service, you could start your efficient multi-cloud journey now.